“Basics of Our Catholic Faith” Mini-Courses

 Being Catholic (Teen & Parent Course)

 What is the Nicene Creed and does anyone say it anymore?
 Was Jesus a man or is he God?
 Who does Jesus say He is?
 We can believe in God on our own; why do we need the Catholic Church?
 I never heard of a mission statement, and aren’t all the missions in foreign countries anyway?
 We will learn about and discuss the sacraments, the symbols, and the rituals that connect us to God, the Catholic Church, and each other.
-Note: This course requires at least one parent attend EACH session with their student.)
+Note: This course requires at least one parent attend EACH session with their student.
 This course capacity is 10 students and their parent-total of 20.

 If the Old Testament is full of stories about the Jewish people, why do Catholics care about this history?
 Are the Old and New Testaments of the Bible connected?
 Why did Jesus speak in parables?
 Is it true the Gospel writers never met Jesus?
 When and where did Jesus meet Paul?
 You will use the first three classes to prepare for the final session in which the character of Jesus will be put on trial.
 Based on the evidence learned, will you choose to defend or prosecute?